pandeymeenakshi052/pandeymeenakshi052/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> "A little more about me..."
 <br />
-Hi, I am Meenakshi Pandey,I have sound knowledge of Java, JavaScript, Python, R Programming, Web Development and Android Development with keen interest in data science, AI and ML.
-Strong engineering professional pursuing Bachelor of Engineering (BE) in COMPUTER SCIENCE Engineering from SATHYABAMA INSTITUTE OF SCIENCE & TECHNOLOGY - CHENNAI.
+Hi, I am Sri Meenakshi Pandey,I have sound knowledge of Java, JavaScript, Python, R Programming, Web Development and Android Development with keen interest in data science, AI and ML.
+Strong engineering professional with a degree in Bachelor of Engineering (BE) in COMPUTER SCIENCE Engineering from SATHYABAMA INSTITUTE OF SCIENCE & TECHNOLOGY - CHENNAI.
 <br />
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>
 <h3 align="left">Connect with me:</h3>